Coding4Glory/modneo-templates.nvim/README.md

 :TemplateAdd {name}          Adds the contents of the template at the cursor
                              line.

-:TemplateReplase {pattern} {name}     Performs a replacement of pattern with
+:TemplateReplace {pattern} {name}     Performs a replacement of pattern with
                                       the contents of the template specified
                                       by name.